tatools/sunshine/README.md

 by creating a new one.

 ## Development notes
+If you will install <https://elegant-git.bees-hive.org> and use Git via CLI, all required workflows will be executed automatically.
+Otherwise, you can do it manually by running `./workflows` script.

+### Code formatting
+We use <https://github.com/diffplug/spotless> to format the code.
+Please run `./gradlew spotlessApply` to call the formatting manually.

 ### Code assessment
 Run `./gradlew` (or `gradlew.bat`).
-It will execute unit & integration tests and let you know if everything is working fine.
+It will execute unit, integration tests, and formatting verifications.

 ### Docs review
 Automatic analysis of documentation changes in not configured.
 That's why manual validation is required.